michalkida/site/content/about/index.md

 I might even start writing about my garage or outdoors adventures, coming soon:tm: (you know what soon:tm: means, right?)

+To see all my posts, [click here.](/posts)

+To see some of my dev related projects, [click here.](/projects)

+For my professional experiences, scroll down.

 ## Professional Experience

 {{< timeline >}}